Deliver Us from Evil (2020 film): Plot

 Hitman In-nam has completed an assignment in Japan, killing a Japanese mobster Koraeda.
-In Thailand, Young-joo sends her daughter Yoo-min to school, and tells her that a babysitter will fetch her after school, as she meets up with real estate agents for an investment in a golf course.
+In Thailand, Young-joo sends her daughter Yoo-min to school and tells her that a babysitter will fetch her after school, as she meets up with real estate agents for an investment in a golf course.
 Later, as Yoo-min gets down from the school bus, the babysitter takes her to her husband's car and drives away, instead of going home.

-Realising that Yoo-min went missing, Young-joo reports to the police, and contacts Chun-sung to get In-nam for help, which In-nam rejects.
+Realising that Yoo-min has gone missing, Young-joo reports to the police and contacts Chun-sung to get In-nam for help, which In-nam rejects.
 The next morning, In-nam receives a message from Chun-sung that Young-joo is dead.
 Flashback to 8 years ago, it was known that In-nam was part of the National Intelligence Agency, with Chun-sung being his superior, and that Young-joo and In-nam were lovers.
 In-nam was instructed to leave Korea without her in order to protect her.
-Present day, In-nam travels to Incheon to see Young-joo's body, and subsequently discovers that Yoo-min is his child.
+Present day, In-nam travels to Incheon to see Young-joo's body and subsequently discovers that Yoo-min is his child.
 After visiting Chun-sung for answers, In-nam receives a call from Shimida that Ray, Koraeda's estranged younger brother, is seeking revenge on the ones involved in the murder of Koraeda.
-Ray subsequently kills Shimida, then flies to Incheon and kills Chun-sung, and finds out that In-nam is headed to Thailand to find the kidnapped Yoo-min.
+Ray subsequently kills Shimida, then flies to Incheon kills Chun-sung, and finds out that In-nam is headed to Thailand to find the kidnapped Yoo-min.
 He follows suit.

 In Bangkok, In-nam meets Young-bae.
-The latter briefs about a real estate agent Jong-su, who Young-joo met before her death, who is a fraudster and has set up the kidnapping of Yoo-min.
+The latter briefs about a real estate agent Jong-su, whom Young-joo met before her death, who is a fraudster and has set up the kidnapping of Yoo-min.
 In-nam finds Jong-su and gets information, then leaves him to die.
 Meanwhile, Ray kills a gang that lied to him about having captured the babysitter.
-In-nam finds the babysitter's home, and tortures both her and her husband to get information about Yoo-min.
+In-nam finds the babysitter's home and tortures both her and her husband to get information about Yoo-min.
 Young-bae introduces Yui, a transgender woman, to In-nam for assistance.
 In-nam and Yui head to a building, then realise that it is a child trafficking operation meant for organ transplants.
-The two then know that Yoo-min already left the building for Lang Yao, Ratchaburi Province to do a heart transplant surgery.
+The two then know that Yoo-min already left the building for Lang Yao, Ratchaburi Province do a heart transplant surgery.
 Ray arrives in the building, and finally meets In-nam and they fight, with In-nam eventually escaping.
 Yui and one child from the building also escaped, but are arrested by the police.
-That night, police raided the building, which belongs to Thai criminal organisation Chaopo.
+That night, police raided the building, which belongs to the Thai criminal organisation Chaopo.
 Chaopo's boss Lan instructs his men to kill In-nam and Yui.
 In-nam leaves for Lang Yao.
 Meanwhile, Yui tells the police that In-nam has gone to Lang Yao.